SoftwareAG/adabas-natural-education-package/README.md

 ## Hello World ! in Natural
-Now you can either have the option to check out our video tutorials  ~~here~~ or you try it out yourself by downloading the virtual machine ~~here~~
+Now you can check our Step-by-step tutorial in PDF (attached NaturalONECheatSheetsTutorial.pdf) and then try it out yourself by downloading the virtual machine ~~here~~

 ### Steps to using the virtual machine
  * Download the Virtual machine image file from the TECHcommunity website (~~URL~~)